spencerfinnell/twentytwelve-edd/README.md

 # Twenty Twelve EDD

-Twenty Twelve EDD is a child theme for the Twenty Twelve WordPress bundled theme.
+Twenty Twelve EDD is a child theme for the WordPress theme Twenty Twelve.

 ### Added Features